icebob/moleculer-java-site/src/events.md

 deployed on different operating systems and implemented in different languages.

 Events can be grouped; events can be sent to
-- a specific node
-- to all listeners
+- to all listeners (unconditional "broadcast")
+- a specific node ("broadcast" with "CallOptions.nodeID" parameter)
-- to a group of listeners
+- to a group of listeners ("broadcast" with "groups" parameter)
+- to one member from all groups (unconditional "emit")
-- or to one member from all groups
+- or to one member from the specified groups ("emit" with "groups" parameter)

 ## Emit balanced events

 The event listeners are arranged to logical groups.
 It means that only one listener is triggered in every group.

-**Example:**
+**Example**

-An application contains 2 main services: `users` & `payments`.
+An application contains 2 main services: "users" & "payments".
-Both subscribe to the `user.created` event.
+Both subscribe to the "user.created" event.
-3 instances of `users` service and 2 instances of `payments` service run.
+3 instances of "users" service and 2 instances of "payments" service run.
-If the `user.created` event is emitted, only one `users` and one `payments` service will receive this event.
+If the "user.created" event is emitted, only one "users" and one "payments" service will receive this event.

 <div align="center">
     <img src="balanced-events.gif" alt="Balanced events diagram" />